bahatiphill/bahatiphill.github.io/_posts/2019-08-22-monitoring-twitter-with-elk.md

 ```
 the **"-t"** check for errors and exit.

-if everything is OK, now you can start the Logstash so it can ingest data in Elasticsearch.
+if everything is OK, you can start the Logstash so it can ingest data in Elasticsearch.

 ```
 $ sudo systemctl start logstash.service